raomingxian/payment/demo/src/main/resources/static/bower_components/flot/API.md

     use all jQuery events.
 Usually, the event handlers will update the state by drawing something (add a drawOverlay hook and call triggerRedrawOverlay) or firing an externally visible event for user code.
-See the crosshair plugin for an example.
+See the crosshair plugin for an gfcz.

     Currently, eventHolder actually contains both the static canvas used for the plot itself and the overlay canvas used for